Welcome to Sky Valley: Background and recording

 Welcome to Sky Valley was recorded in early 1993 and scheduled for release in January 1994.
 They sneak-previewed the completed album at Foundations Forum 93 and contributed the song "Demon Cleaner" to the sampler disc.
 Due to mild success from their previous album, Kyuss had been promoted from their subsidiary record label "Dali" to the main label "Chameleon".
 On November 11, 1993, Chameleon Records abruptly shut down.
 Their joint-venture partner Elektra Records quickly picked up the band and scheduled the album for release in March 1994.
 The album was released three months after that, a year after being recorded.

 Release history

 On CD, Welcome to Sky Valley was originally released with its ten total songs contained in three tracks, with an additional, fourth hidden track.
 It was later re-released with all ten tracks separated individually.

 Musical style

-Musically, Welcome to Sky Valley has been described as stoner rock and stoner metal.
+Musically, Welcome to Sky Valley has been described as a stoner rock and stoner metal album.
 According to Eduardo Rivadavia of Loudwire, the album's tracks "spun waves of feedback like expanding nebulae."
 Writing for AllMusic, Rivadavia also stated that the album's songs display "the band's impressive creative range, from furious metal to psychedelic grooves, and anything in between."

 Legacy

 The band Tool covered "Demon Cleaner" live twice (albeit with slight lyrics changes), with bassist Scott Reeder joining them onstage during the performances: March 27, 1998, in Los Angeles, California, at The Hollywood Palladium, March 29, 1998, in San Diego, California, at The Rimac Theatre.

+The English heavy rock band Sky Valley Mistress named themselves after Welcome to Sky Valley.